Information for Applicants

 1) NDM Doctoral Prize Studentships

 The NDM Doctoral Prize Studentships are fully-funded 4 year awards that are open to outstanding students of any nationality without restriction.
 This is our flagship programme and it is advertised each autumn for students who want to start the following October.
-The closing date for applications for 2018 entry will be 12 noon, UK time on 8 January 2018.
-Interviews will take place on 24 and 25 January 2018.
+The closing date for applications for 2019 entry will be announced soon.

 2) Other funded programmes